onetapbeyond/gen_metrics/bench/README.md

 It is worth keeping in mind that in the case of a GenStage application, you do not always have to monitor every stage in the pipeline.
 Monitoring select stages within the pipeline is supported and in doing so you can reduce the overall rate-of-calls that need to be handled by GenMetrics.

-When considering whether to enabled GenMetrics monitoring on your pipeline a good rule of thumb is to consider the likely `rate-of-calls` that your pipeline will experience.
+When considering whether to enable GenMetrics monitoring on your pipeline a good rule of thumb is to consider the likely `rate-of-calls` that your pipeline will experience.
 The best way to find out what a `safe-rate-of-calls` means on your hardware is to enable GenMetrics and experience actual runtime behaviour.
 We strongly recommend doing such experimentation in development or staging environments only, and never in production environments.

 ## GenMetrics + BEAM Garbage Collection